Top 15 Things to See in Palma

 By the way: from April to October, you can also take part in a guided tour on the roof of the cathedral for an additional fee – a truly special experience!

 Did you know that Palma is the perfect place for shopping?
 You’ll find everything from expensive designer boutiques to all kinds of branches of the big fashion chains.
-And the amazing Passeig des Born with its dreamy avenue is something very special: even stores such as Zara Home or H&M are housed in the most beautiful old buildings here.
+And the pompous Passeig des Born with its dreamy avenue is something very special: stores such as Zara Home or H&M are even housed here in beautiful old buildings.

 As in many Spanish cities, the Plaza Mayor is the heart of Palma.
-When strolling through the old town, sooner or later you will pass this striking square.
-You’ll find many cafés and restaurants here, but most of them are – to be honest – quite awful tourist traps.
-It’s worth having a look in the side streets or in the smaller squares around it, where you’re guaranteed to find better alternatives.
+When strolling through the old town, sooner or later you’ll pass this striking square.
+You’ll find many cafés and restaurants here, but most of them are tourist traps.
+It’s worth looking in the side streets or the smaller squares around it.
+You’re guaranteed to find better alternatives there.

 Are you looking for great accommodation in Palma?